benjy0011/Book-Review-Platform-With-Mastra-AI/README.md

 # Project Setup Guide

 This project consists of a simple backend server with Mastra AI integration and a frontend application.
 Mainly I am exploring the integration of AI into web dev.
-Testing, deployment adn other features will be added in future.
+Testing, deployment anf other features will be added in future.

 ## Prerequisites